 This report is focused on illicit stimulants.
-No results for cannabis are reported, as the identification of THC-COOH loads in wastewater poses some sampling and analytical challenges.
+No results for cannabis are reported, as THC-COOH presents wastewater epidemiology with a number of technical challenges, which are the subject of ongoing research (Causanilles et al., 2017a).

 Patterns of illicit drug use: geographical and temporal variation